dnc1994/MiniJavaCF/doc/report.md

         }
     }

 Another thing we do here is to check for cyclic inheritence.
-Since each class can only inherit from at most one parent class, the problem reduces to determining the existence of cycle in a graph where each vertex has at most one outgoing edge.
-A simple DFS can solve it.
+Since each class can only inherit from at most one parent class, the problem is reduced to determining the existence of cycle in a graph where each vertex has at most one outgoing edge.
+A simple DFS will do.

     public void checkCyclicInheritence() {
         Map<String, Integer> mapping = new HashMap<String, Integer>();